ArabsInBlockchain/BC-Roadmap/README.md

   11. Check this funny [video](https://www.youtube.com/watch?v=J7cv8vljQ4s&amp;feature=youtu.be) to get a very quick overview
   12. [Check this article if you want to learn more in depth](https://medium.com/coinmonks/to-be-a-blockchain-developer-or-to-be-dapps-developer-fe6618f44dd1)
   13. Check the references for more details
-  14. **Specialize in specific subdomain**
+  14. **Specialize in a specific subdomain**

-Blockchain is like a general umbrella that has lots of subdomains and after a while you might find yourself need to sharpen your knowledge in a specific subdomain
+Blockchain is like a general umbrella that has lots of subdomains and after a while, you might need to sharpen your knowledge in a specific subdomain

   1. Defi → TBD
   2. NFT → TBD